Fudgy Brownie Pie

 - Eggs – All my recipes use large eggs unless otherwise noted

-- Vanilla – Always use pure vanilla extract, never imitation for the tastiest results
+- Vanilla – Always use pure vanilla extract, never artificial vanilla for the tastiest results

 - Salt – Salt is a flavor enhancer.
 Your desserts will taste flat without salt.
 Table salt is best for baking.